Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 • Keep digital records

-The first stage, MTD for VAT, has already rolled out – with all VAT-registered businesses now keeping digital records, as well as using MTD software to send their VAT returns.
+It’s intended to bring the tax system much closer to real-time, whilst giving you an estimate of your tax bill after each submission.
+The first stage, MTD VAT, has already rolled out – with all VAT-registered businesses now keeping digital records, as well as using MTD software to send their VAT returns.

 What are the advantages of MTD?